-This fishery targets Baltic sprat and central Baltic herring using pelagic trawls in ICES subdivisions 25-32.
+This fishery targets Baltic sprat using pelagic trawls in ICES subdivisions 25-32.
+Central Baltic herring make up a significant by-catch (>5%) so it is also assessed as a Category A stock.

 In relation to management of the Baltic sprat and central Baltic herring fisheries, both the management framework and the surveillance, control and enforcement system meet minimum requirements set by the MARINTRUST Standard.